opencoinage/opencoinage-wallet/README.md

 ### Platform

-The CLI application requires the [Ruby][] language runtime and runs on any platform supported by Ruby.
+The CLI application requires the [Ruby][] language runtime as well as the [SQLite][] database engine, and runs on any platform supported by Ruby.

-The GUI application requires the [Qt4][Qt] framework, the [Ruby][] language runtime, and the [QtRuby][] bindings.
-It runs on the Mac OS X, Linux, and Windows operating systems, or on any other system satisfying the aforementioned dependencies.
+The GUI application requires in addition the [Qt4][Qt] framework and the [QtRuby][] bindings.
+It runs on the Mac OS X, Linux, and Windows operating systems, or on any other system satisfying these dependencies.

 Download
 --------